 Put a Smile on Their Face

-There are many options for making your own to going online and having the whole thing packaged and shipped for you (which is nice too).
-You can even sign up to have regular care packages sent; Tetherbox.com has semester and yearly plans.
+Look at the many options for making your own to going online and having the whole thing packaged and shipped for you (which is nice too).
+Tetherbox makes it really easy with monthly subscriptions to care packages.
 Another option is Our Campus Market which has care packages for every occasion.
 Pinterest has hundreds of creative ideas to make your own.
 From homemade brownies to teddy bears to my favorite – new underwear or socks, because they probably haven’t done much laundry and fresh ones can buy them an extra few days until they have to.
 Sometimes just a card will do.
-Etsy has some beautiful care packages from miss you boxes with essential oils and a succulent, to a homesick gift box to one with fresh baked oatmeal raisin cookies and banana bread to remind them of home.
+Etsy has some beautiful care packages from miss-you-boxes with essential oils and a succulent to a homesick gift box to one with fresh baked oatmeal raisin cookies and banana bread to remind them of home.

 Birthday?
 Sick Student?

 When their birthdays roll around it can be just one more reminder that you won’t be celebrating together so putting together a care package takes the sting out.
 Once I filled a box with party hats, blowers, balloons, popcorn, candy, and her birthday gift.
 The pictures my daughter sent of her and her roommates sitting around with all that silly stuff and big smiles made me happy.
 If I couldn’t celebrate with her at least I knew she was having fun.
 One of the places we like for unique cupcakes is a company called Wicked Good Cupcakes.
 They sell birthday boxes as well as thinking-of-you boxes.
 Their cupcakes come in a jar and are very unique.
 There are also a few places around town that will deliver cookies like Insomnia Cookies.
 Who wouldn’t appreciate some a cookie cake or cupcakes on his/her birthday?